yuanwuyuan9/QRecNLI/llm-agent/README.md

 ### Evaluation: How to test

 Once the simulation log is generated, run the evaluation script.
 Make sure the `log_file_to_evaluate` variable in `LLM_evaluation.py` points to the correct log file.
+Here, it is also possible to generate your own data for Evaluation following the format of the example output in the simulation section above.

 ```Python
 log_file_to_evaluate = "simulation_log_with_recs_customers_and_addresses.json"